Telegram Sponsored Posts: Pricing Guide

 Where to Find Sponsors for Your Telegram Channel?

 Finding sponsors is the part most creators struggle with.
-The brands will not come to you until you have 50K+ subscribers.
+Brands will not come to you until you hit 50K+ subscribers.
 Before that, you need to go find them.
-Here are the channels that actually work for landing telegram sponsored posts, ranked by effectiveness.
+Here are the four channels that actually work for landing telegram sponsored posts, ranked by effectiveness.

 1. Spy on Competing Channels